Awards and Honors

-In addition to his academic work, Adam has served as a graduate teaching assistant for the School of Health, Physical Education and Recreation for two years.
+In addition to his academic work, Adam has served as a graduate teaching assistant for the School of Health and Human Performance for two years.
 His students have rated him very highly in course evaluations.
 Adam has also served as a volunteer tutor and study session facilitator for undergraduate exercise physiology students.
 He has exemplified professionalism and a keen interest in the material that helps students engage in the course and apply it to their lives.
 He has been an asset in maintaining quality of undergraduate course offerings of the Department.

 Adam Shultz has been outstanding in applying his knowledge of exercise science to the practicalities of adult fitness and cardiac rehabilitation through internship work and exercise leadership with the NMU GETFIT exercise program.
 He has worked with people of a wide range of abilities and conditions, guiding them through functional exercises to help make the activities inherent in their daily lives not only possible but more enjoyable due to less fatigue.
 He has an exemplary work ethic and is someone whose value to our programs has been extraordinary.